 What About Overgrazing, Overpopulation, Climate Change, Logging?

-Have our friends at Wesleyan considered the impact of overgrazing of domestic livestock as a threat to forest health and water flow?
+Have Ms. Poulos and Mr. Workman considered the impact of overgrazing of domestic livestock as a threat to forest health and water flow?
 Again, according to Kieran Suckling from the Center for Biological Diversity, native grasses are a keystone species in Ponderosa pine ecosystems, preventers of erosion, water infiltrators, providers of wildlife habitat, fires suppressors, and preventers of excessive tree establishment.
 Where are limitations on grazing when considering forest health-water scarcity?

 Ecological Steps to Reducing Wildfire and Improve Water Retention